Becoming a Parent

 Egg Donation — Eggs, removed from the ovaries of one woman, are donated for use by another to create a child.
 The donor receives medication to stimulate her ovaries to produce multiple eggs.
 At the same time, the recipient or intended mother would receive medications to prepare her body for conception.
 The egg would be fertilized in the laboratory through IVF and transferred to the recipient’s uterus.
 The egg donor may be known or selected through an egg donation agency.
 At Fertility Centers of Illinois, we have our own in-house egg donor program that follows very strict FDA guidelines to ensure that you receive properly screened and tested eggs from healthy donors.
 Our donors undergo intensive screening that includes medical, genetic, STD (sexually transmitted diseases), and psychological testing.

 Embryo Freezing — Cryopreservation, also known as “freezing,” is the storing of embryos at very low temperatures so that they can be thawed and used at a later time.
-At FCI, all of embryos are cryopreserved through a process called “Vitrification.”
+At FCI, all of the embryos are cryopreserved through a process called “vitrification.”
 This process is superior to traditional freezing methods because it allows cooling of the embryo to be done much faster, avoiding the formation of ice crystals that cause damage to the cell.

 Gestational Carrier (Surrogacy) — Surrogacy involves donor eggs and sperm, which are used to make embryos that are transferred into the surrogate’s uterus.
 In these cases, the surrogate has no genetic bond to the child.
 We can help you choose a surrogate, as well as navigate you through the legal and emotional aspects of this path to parenthood.